 Deshittification, what?

-It’s a word I made up, but it comes from a more established word “Enshittification.”
-But what is “Enshittification” anyway?
-Well, who better to tell us than the creator of that word,
+It’s a word I made up, but it comes from the more established term

 So what is Deshittification again?

-It’s the opposite of “Enshittification”; in our context, it means taking a service or a product and using various methods of any kind to make it better for personal use.
-A bit vague but that’s the idea and the spirit of it.
+It’s the opposite of “enshittification.”
+In our context, it means taking a service or product and using various methods to make it better for your personal use.
+It’s a bit vague, but that’s the spirit of it.

 Why bother? 🤔

-You might have been asking yourself this question: Why bother?
+You might be asking yourself: Why bother?
 Why do any of this?
-Why not just use YouTube as it is or maybe just with an ad blocker because ads are that annoying.
+Why not just use YouTube as is, or maybe with just an ad blocker because the ads are so annoying?

-I think this is a very valid question, and my answer to that is: because you can do better!
-Yeah, you really can!
-You might think it’s fine, you might not think of it as a big deal, but that’s exactly how people stagnated and “get used to their ways.”
+I think this is a valid question, and my answer is: because you can do better!
+Yes, you really can!
+You might think it’s fine or not a big deal, but that’s exactly how people stagnate and get used to the way things are.
 In the short term, “it doesn’t matter,” but you’re only doing a disservice to your future self.

 Do you really enjoy the current state of YouTube?
 Don’t you think it could be better?